Ocean Eyes (song)

-"Ocean Eyes" is the second single by American singer Billie Eilish and is part of her debut EP, Don't Smile at Me, and the soundtrack album to the film Everything, Everything (2017).
-The song was written and produced by Eilish's older brother, Finneas O'Connell, and was originally written for his band.
-Finneas gave the song to Eilish for her dance performance after realizing the song suited her vocals.
-It was originally released on SoundCloud on November 18, 2015, but was later re-released commercially on November 18, 2016, as a single through Darkroom and Interscope Records.
+"Ocean Eyes" is the debut single by American singer Billie Eilish.
+It was initially released on SoundCloud on November 19, 2015, and then temporarily released as a promotional recording on January 8, 2016, with Drup Music.
+"Ocean Eyes" was solely written and produced by Eilish's brother Finneas O'Connell, who originally wrote it for his band, but later gave the song to Eilish after feeling the song suited her vocals.

+On November 18, 2016, "Ocean Eyes" was officially released as the lead single of Eilish's debut extended play Don't Smile at Me (2017) by Darkroom and Interscope Records.
+The song was also the included on the soundtrack album to the film Everything, Everything (2018).

-"Ocean Eyes" received mainly positive reviews from critics, several of whom praised its composition and the lyrical content.
-The song was commercially successful, reaching number 84 on the US Billboard Hot 100.
-It peaked within the top 60 in the record charts of several countries and peaked at number 72 on the UK Singles Chart.
-"Ocean Eyes" has received several certifications, including a triple-platinum certification by the Recording Industry Association of America (RIAA).
+"Ocean Eyes" received mainly positive reviews from critics, several of whom praised its composition and lyrical content.
+The song didn't appear on any charts until 2018, reaching number 84 on the US Billboard Hot 100, number 72 on the UK Singles Chart and within the top 60 of the charts of several other countries.
+"Ocean Eyes" has received several certifications, including triple-platinum certification by the Recording Industry Association of America (RIAA).

 To promote the song, the track was accompanied by a music video, directed by Megan Thompson and released on March 24, 2016.
-A dance performance video was released on November 22, 2016.
+A dance performance video was released on November 22, 2017.
 Eilish included the track on the setlists of her 2019 When We All Fall Asleep Tour, her 2020 Where Do We Go?
 World Tour, and her 2022 Happier Than Ever, The World Tour.